 - Make sure they are clean by either hand washing or running through a dishwasher.
 Since you'll be using a pressure canner, the jars don't need to be sterile.

 - Keep the jars hot while preparing the chili con carne.
 You can leave them in the dishwasher, put them in an ice chest with hot some hot water, or put them in a pot with hot water.

 - In a large pot, brown the meat.

 - While the meat is cooking add the onions and garlic.

 - After the meat is cooked, add the spices, the tomatoes and the beans.
 Mix well.

-- Ladle in to the clean jars, put the lids and bands on.
+- Wipe the rims of the jars, put the lids and bands on.